Eccenux/iitc-plugin-mobile-fox/README.md

-# IITC plugin: Mobile Fox
+# IITC plugin: Mobile Fox UX

 Plugin focused in making IITC better for mobile phones.
 This is for users of <a href="https://play.google.com/store/apps/details?id=org.mozilla.firefox" target="_blank">Firefox mobile</a> which is a browser I highly recommend anyway for Android.